titovanton-com/bicycle-submodule/sitemap/README.md

 ## Features

+* Add content of a model to sitemap.xml by mix it with SiteMapMixin
-* model priority
+* Model priority
-* object personal priority
+* Object personal priority
-* filtering default queryset
+* Filtering default queryset
-* extends default template
+* Extends default template

 ## Install and configure